sfluhrer/ikev2-mldsa-support/draft-sfluhrer-ipsecme-ikev2-mldsa.md

 # Security Considerations

-Other than the security considerations common to IKEv2 (such as make sure you select a strong hash function and keep your private key secure), the only security consideration is that the user must trust the strength of the ML-DSA signature operation.
+The only security consideration that this adds is that the user must trust the strength of the ML-DSA signature operation.

 # Discussion